A new method for clustered survival data]{A new method for clustered survival data: Estimation of treatment effect heterogeneity and variable selection: Estimation of Treatment Effect Heterogeneity

 \subsection{Notation}

-We maintain notation used in Hu et al. \citep{hu2022flexible} Consider a nonexperimental study with $K$ clusters, each having treated $n_k$ individuals, indexed by $i=1, \ldots, n_k, k=1, \ldots, K$.
+We maintain notation used in \cite{hu2022flexible}.
+Consider a nonexperimental study with $K$ clusters, each having treated $n_k$ individuals, indexed by $i=1, \ldots, n_k, k=1, \ldots, K$.
+The total sample size is $N = \sum_{k=1}^K n_k$.
 There are $J$ possible treatment options, denoted by $A \in \mathscr{A} = \{a_1, \ldots,a_J\}$.
 Denote pre-treatment measured, $L$-dimensional covariates by $\bm{X}_{ik}=\{X_{ik1},\ldots, X_{ikL}\}$ for each individual $i$ in cluster $k$, whose failure time $T_{ik}$ may be right censored at $C_{ik}$.
 The observed outcome consists of $Y_{ik}=\min (T_{ik}, C_{ik})$ and the censoring indicator $\Delta_{ik}=I (T_{ik}<C_{ik})$.
 Let $V_k$ be the cluster indicators.
 Proceeding with the counterfactual framework, the counterfactual failure time under treatment $a_j$ for individual $i$ in cluster $k$ is defined as $T_{ik} (a_j)$, $ \forall a_j \in \mathscr{A}$, and the counterfactual censoring time under treatment $a_j$ is defined as $C_{ik}(a_j)$.
-Throughout, we maintained the standard assumptions: \citep{hu2022flexible,hu2021estimating,hu2019causal,chen2001causal,arpino2016propensity} consistency, weak unconfoundedness, positivity and covariate-dependent censoring, for drawing causal inference with observational clustered survival data.
-Detailed assumptions and implications of assumptions can be found in Hu et al. \citep{hu2022flexible}
+Throughout, we maintained the standard assumptions \citep{hu2022flexible,hu2021estimating,hu2019causal,chen2001causal,arpino2016propensity}: consistency, weak unconfoundedness, positivity and covariate-dependent censoring, for drawing causal inference with observational clustered survival data.
+Detailed assumptions and implications of assumptions can be found in \cite{hu2022flexible}.